eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 - **PTC Vote Update:** Updates the PTC vote tracked in the forkchoice for the given block root.

 #### Beacon Block's Timeline
+Here's a condensed summary of the key points regarding the beacon block's timeline in ePBS:

+**Gossip**
+- **Initial Validation**: `SignedBeaconBlock` enters through gossip or RPC, with critical validations focusing on the legitimacy of the parent beacon block.

+**on_block Handler**
+- **Beacon Block Validation**: Validates blocks based on two parent elements: the consensus layer (via `block.parent_root`) and the execution layer derived from the `signed_execution_payload_header` entry in the `BeaconBlockBody`.
+- **BeaconBlockBody Adjustments**: Modifications in `BeaconBlockBody` include removing execution payload and blob KZG commitments, adding `signed_execution_payload_header`, and new `payload_attestations`.

+**State Transition**
+- **Modified Functions**: `process_block` now adjusts for ePBS changes, including modifications to withdrawal processing and syncing the parent payload.
+- **Withdrawals**: Managed in two phases; deductions during consensus block processing, and fulfillments verified during execution payload processing.
+- **Execution Payload Header**: Validates builder's signature, funding, and the immediate transfer of bid amounts to the proposer, with state adjustments noted in the beacon state.

+**Payload Attestations** Payload Attestations `PayloadAttestation` represent a significant component within the beacon block processing, adding a layer of verification for the execution payloads by the PTC.

+- **PTC Committee Formation**
+  - **Committee Selection**: The `get_ptc` function is designed to assemble the PTC by selecting validators from existing beacon committees, specifically targeting validators from the end of each committee list to form the PTC.
+The selection process ensures that the PTC is adequately populated while minimally impacting the structure and function of the standard beacon committees.

+- **Processing Payload Attestations**
+  - **Attestation Requirements**: Payload attestations are required to pertain to the previous slot and match the parent beacon block root, ensuring they are timely and accurately reference the correct beacon state.
+  - **Incentives and Penalties**:
+    - **Consistency Checks**: Each attestation is checked against the beacon state to determine consistency.
+Consistent attestations (e.g., `PAYLOAD_PRESENT` when the slot was indeed full) result in rewards for both the proposer and the attesting validators.
+This aligns their incentives with the accurate and honest reporting of payload statuses.
+    - **Reward Calculation**: For consistent attestations, participation flags `PARTICIPATION_FLAG_WEIGHTS` are set for the attesting validators, and the proposer receives a reward `proposer_reward` calculated based on the base rewards of the attesters, ensuring that validators are motivated to participate actively and correctly in the PTC.
+    - **Penalties for Inconsistencies**: If an attestation is found to be inconsistent (e.g., attesting to `PAYLOAD_ABSENT` when the payload was present), penalties are imposed.
+Both the proposer and the attesters are penalized to deter the inclusion of incorrect or misleading attestations.
+The penalty for the proposer `proposer_penalty` is notably doubled to prevent any potential collusion between proposers and attesters where they might benefit from including both consistent and inconsistent attestations.

+- **Implementation and Justification**
+  - **Avoiding Slashing Conditions**: There are no slashing conditions specifically for PTC attestation equivocations to prevent overly punitive measures that could discourage participation.
+However, penalties are structured to ensure that there is no net benefit to submitting equivocating attestations.
+  - **Doubling the Proposer Penalty**: The rationale for doubling the penalty for the proposer is to ensure that there is no scenario where both a penalty and a reward would cancel each other out, thus maintaining a deterrent against the inclusion of conflicting attestations.

 #### Validator and Builder Specific Functions